 When Tim and I married our Reverend counseled us on money management and we can honestly say that because of it we entered our marriage with a strong start.
-Marrying a man who works for a large financial institute it was definitely a change for me in how I did my bookkeeping (or lack there of).
+Marrying a man who works for a large financial institute it was definitely a change for me in how I did my bookkeeping (or lack thereof).

-One piece of advise that he shared with us is to never make a major purchase without running it by your partner.
+One piece of advice that he shared with us is to never make a major purchase without running it by your partner.
 He suggested that we each share with each other what we thought a major purchase would include and agree upon that number.
-Of course for me I thought that would be higher than Tim did at the time but all kidding aside it is a key piece of your financial puzzle to be sure that you are not each making large purchases without the other one agreeing too.
+Of course, for me I thought that would be higher than Tim did at the time but all kidding aside it is a key piece of your financial puzzle to be sure that you are not each making large purchases without the other one agreeing too.

 The next tip he gave us was to avoid financial secrets.
-Keep communication open in regards to finances.
+Keep communication open in regard to finances.
 Do not open a credit card without your partner knowing because eventually that could hurt your credit score.
 Now, I won’t pretend that I don’t have a secret “cash” stash that I maintain but that is just fun money that I earn from consigning.

 He advised us to discuss all income, assets and debts with each other.
 Luckily, I entered with no debt and Tim had very little and this is something we have always tried to maintain.
 Living debt free is an awesome feeling!
-In addition decide if you want to combine your income or have a “yours”, mine and ours arrangement with a joint account for household bills.
+In addition, decide if you want to combine your income or have a “yours”, mine and our arrangement with a joint account for household bills.
 We chose joint but that is each couple’s discretion.
 Decide if you want to consolidate any of your debts or investments.

 Another tip is to update all of your paperwork including a name change (if you desire).
 I personally chose not to change my name and kept my maiden name (so this process was super easy for me).
 Also, be sure to update your spouse as beneficiary on any accounts.